helium/HIP/0000-pausing-new-cbrs-deployments.md

 ### Grace Period
-Upon HIP passing, this HIP would grant a 30 day grace period to allow any newly purchased CBRS radios to have their CPI information submitted.
+Upon HIP passing, this HIP would grant a 30 day grace period to allow any newly purchased CBRS radios to have their CPI information submitted (for outdoor radios) or pass heartbeat requirements for one (1) epoch for indoor radios.
 If false pictures or data is used to try to pass CPI approval, the CPI approver may reject the submission, and ban this radio from being approved at this time.
 If the information submitted to the CPI is not doctored, false, and the correct data was used, but there was an honest error or omission, the submission may still be rejected, but can be re-submitted with the correct information to attempt to be onboarded again.
 Any re-submissions must be submitted within 60 calendar days after HIP passing.
 Any submissions submitted after 60 days after HIP passing will not be reviewed, and will be automatically rejected.

 ### Grandfathered Radios
 Any radios that were onboarded (CPI has been approved for that radio to operate on the Helium 5G Network at least once) will be grandfathered in and will continue to be allowed to operate on the network.

 In instances where these grandfathered radios move locations and need to undergo a new CPI certification, the radio owner will be required to burn $25 in MOBILE token in order to submit new CPI information.
 If after the burn is completed, the CPI information is rejected, the submitter will have up to two (2) more attempts to remediate the errors identified by the CPI and re-submit the information for free.
 If the errors are not addressed after two (2) additional submissions, the $25 fee will be required to be burned again.
+Please note, this is only applicable to outdoor radios.

 ### Special Circumstances
 In an instance where a new service provider is approved to join the MOBILE network, and that service provider will use CBRS to offload data, this HIP will expire, even if 180 days have not passed.